marcelosperalta/glossary/README.md

 - Cross-site scripting (XSS) is a type of security vulnerability typically found in web applications.
 XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.

 [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS)
 - CSS-in-JS is a styling technique where JavaScript is used to style components.
 When this JavaScript is parsed, CSS is generated (usually as a `<style>` element) and attached into the DOM.
-It allows to abstract CSS to the component level itself, using JavaScript to describe styles in a declarative and maintainable way.
+It allows to abstract CSS to the component level itself, using JavaScript to describe styles in a declarative and maintainable way. e.g. [styled-components](https://styled-components.com/), [Emotion](https://emotion.sh/), [JSS](https://cssinjs.org/).

 <p align="right">
   <a href="#glossary">:arrow_up:</a>